 Shawn Williams, S, Georgia

 Height: 5-11.
 Weight: 211.
 Arm: 30.
 Hand: 8 1/4.

 Projected Round (2013): 3-4.

-3/30/13: Williams recorded 98 tackles, 5.5 tackles for a loss, one forced fumble and four passes broken up in 2012.
+1/31/13: Williams had 98 tackles, 5.5 tackles for a loss, one forced fumble and four passes broken up this year.
 He was a solid defender for Georgia in run and pass defense, but didn't produce any splash plays.
-Part of that is because Williams is not very instinctive.
-He was unimpressive in the SEC Championship loss to Alabama.
+Williams was unimpressive in the SEC Championship loss to Alabama.

 9/2/12: Williams is a tough, physical safety that also has some quickness and ball skills.
 He broke into the starting lineup as a junior in 2011.
 He led the team with 72 tackles while also recording four interceptions, one forced fumble, two fumble recoveries and six passes broken up.

 1/30/13: Geathers played well as part of a rotation on Georgia's defensive line.
 He had 40 tackles, five tackles for a loss, a sack and a blocked kick this season.
 Geathers would be an every-down player on the majority of teams.

 The junior struggled in the second half of the SEC Championship Game against Alabama.
 Barrett Jones wore him down and dominated him.
 Even though Geathers could have taken over as the starting nose tackle next season, he decided to enter the 2013 NFL Draft.